 "Mum-" I started, decided my best bet was the reason with her but she cut me off quickly with her shrill, all-my-nerves-are-fried voice.

 "Mavis Anne this is not up for discussion.
 The first meeting is tomorrow night so your father can drive you there and back.
 Just keep and open mind," She sighed before getting up and ducking out of the room.

 Not up for discussion?!
 How was that fair!

 Angrily I tugged the blanket up over my head and forced my eyes shut.
 I needed to sleep if I was going to be shut up in a library all after school with my father.
 With the letter shoved to the back of my mind, I fell asleep dreading the coming day.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, pekoe1262Write a Review